prefab-cloud/prefab-cloud-react/README.md

 ## Usage in your test suite

-Wrap the component under test in a `PrefabTestProvider` and provide the config object to setup your test state.
+Wrap the component under test in a `PrefabTestProvider` and provide a config object to set up your test state.

 e.g. if you wanted to test the following trivial component